Welcome to The National Quilt Museum’s Block of the Month Club!

 Round 4 BOTM

-This Round will continue to see blocks released on the 1st of each month, and run January – December 2022.
+Round 4 will continue to see blocks released on the 1st of each month, and run January – December 2022.
 Blocks will continue to be 12 ½” square, and created by guest designers.
 Inspirations will come from museum exhibitions, collection artists, themes, and styles.
 As each block is a mystery until its release, the final quilt will be a sampler style, and participants are free to arrange the blocks layout as desired.

 Round 3 Labels